walmav/spiffe-example/beatrice/README.md

 1. On the Database VM, launch spire-agent with the other join token
 1. Deploy the application service to the Kubernetes cluster

+## Updating the demo

+* SPIRE is installed from a release tgz, update the URL `install_spire.sh`
+* sidecar is also installed from a release tgz, update `blog/container_ghostunnel/Dockerfile`
+* ghostunnel is build from a branch on the forin in the spiffe org, update `install_ghostunnel.sh`

 ## FAQ